Skip to main content

 Choose Backtrader when you're moving past the basics and need a professional-grade toolkit.
 It's built for serious development.
 This framework fits you if you understand event-driven systems and want to build intricate strategies that might trade multiple assets across different timeframes.
 If your strategy needs to account for real-world friction like slippage, commissions, and order fill logic, Backtrader's detailed simulation features are essential.

 It's the right platform when you want to develop a strategy and then run it live without rewriting everything from scratch.
-For systematically managing a portfolio across many instruments, Backtrader's robust engine is designed to handle that complexity.
+For systematically managing a portfolio across many instruments, Backtrader's capable engine is designed to handle that complexity.

 When Pineify Makes the Most Sense